ahcox/graphics-resources/README.md

 * [https://github.com/tobspr/RenderPipeline](http://www.panda3d.org/forums/viewtopic.php?f=6&t=17050)

-#### Realtime Shadows
+#### Real-Time Shadows

-Realtime shadows have traditionaly come down to one of three options.
+Real-time shadows have traditionaly come down to one of three options.

 1. **Projected Shadows**: Real or proxy geometry such as a disk projected onto a shadow-receiving surface, most simply a ground plane.
 1. **Shadow Volumes**: Extruding silhouette edges of shadow casting objects from the point of view of a light source.